UNCLASSIFIED (U)

 (1) (U) The term "lawfully admitted for permanent residence" means the status of having been lawfully accorded the privilege of residing permanently in the United States as an immigrant in accordance with the immigration laws; and

 (2) (U) Child Born in the United States to Diplomatic Parents: A child born in the United States to parents in diplomatic status does not acquire U.S. nationality at birth, because the parents are not subject to the jurisdiction of the United States while in that status.
 See case of Nikoi v.
 Attorney General of United States, 939 F.2d 1065, D.C.
 Circuit.
-However, in accordance with DHS regulation 8 CFR 101.3(a)(1), such a child might be considered an LPR at birth.
-The child will normally be considered while under the age of 16 to have the same intent as the parents.
+However, in accordance with 8 CFR 101.3(a)(1), such a child might be an LPR at birth.
+A child under the age of 16 will normally have the same intent as the parents.
 Thus, if the parents take the child out of the United States and abandon their residence in the United States, the child will normally be considered to have lost permanent residence status.

 c.
 (U) Conditional Lawful Permanent Resident Status: